Oes: Use

+Norwich tailor Edmund Peckover, in his very long and detailed 1592 bill to Nathaniel Bacon of Stiffkey, Norfolk, charged xjs iijd (11 shillings and 3 pence) for an ounce and a half of oes to decorate three ladies gowns and/or stomachers; 5 shillings and 6 pence for three-quarters of an ounce of silver oes for a ladies gown; and eight shillings for an ounce of silver oes for another gown.
+Gold or gold-coloured oes were 7 shilling and sixpence the ounce.

 Edmund Palmer embroidered a purple satin suit for Prince Henry with silk thread, silver thread, and silver oes.
 Oes were stitched by embroiderers to form patterns.
 The Earl of Northampton owned a sweet bag embroidered with knots of silver oes and burning hearts.

+An inventory of the clothes of Anne of Denmark includes a gown and bodice embroidered with "silver purl plate and oes".
+A portrait of Catherine Howard, Countess of Suffolk by Paul van Somer shows her dressed in a silver satin gown embroidered with emblems and insects using spangles or oes.
+It has been suggested the embroidered motifs depicted in the painting derive from Henry Peacham's Minerva Brittana.

 Oes were used in masque costume.
 In 1610 the embroiderer Christopher Shawe worked on the skirts for the dancers in the masque Tethys' Festival, sewing on silver "oes", and embroidering gold "oes" on tiffany fabric.
 The grass-green and sea-green costumes made for this masque and Love Freed from Ignorance and Folly match the advice of Francis Bacon, who wrote "colours that show best by candlelight are white, carnation, and a kind of sea-water green; and oes and spangs as they are of no great cost, so they are of most glory".
+Bacon was probably writing from his own experience, after funding The Masque of Flowers.